tcpip98/wsCalendar/README.md

 --------------------------------------
 The wsCalendar is a jQuery plugin that provides datepicking features.
 It is easy to use and includes bunch of useful functions.

+####Tested on
+ - IE11( Older version of IE not tested. but I think this supports IE9+ )
+ - Chrome 47.x
+ - FireFox 43.0
+ - Opera 34.0
+ - Safari 5.1.7

 ##How to use( Introduce )
 --------------------------------------